gentleeduck/duck-template/README.md

 duck-template --version
 ```

-Also works with subcommands like:
+Also works with subcommands:

 ```bash
 duck-template init --help
 duck-template create-variant --help
 ```

+---

-## 🙌 Contributions
+## 🤝 Contributions

 Pull requests, issues, and suggestions are welcome!
-Feel free to fork, tweak, and share your own templates too.
+Fork, tweak, and share your own templates.

 ---

-> 🦆 **duck-template** — because smart devs don’t start from scratch.
+**🦆 duck-template** — *smart scaffolding for smart developers.*